12 Must-Watch Movies to Learn Portuguese

 The language in this movie is casual, with several useful Brazilian Portuguese expressions for a beginner learner.

-It is one of the must-watch movies to learn Portuguese, uniquely Brazilian.
+It is one of the must-watch movies to learn Portuguese, which is uniquely Brazilian.

 8. City of God (Cidade de Deus) — (R) 2002

-It is not only my all-time favorite movie to learn Portuguese, but perhaps one of the best foreign-language films of all time.
+It is my all-time favorite movie for learning Portuguese and perhaps one of the best foreign-language films ever.

 It has won dozens of awards and several more nominations, including an Oscar.

-Set in Rio de Janeiro, City of God is a film about two boys who chose different and opposite career paths.
-While one decides to be a drug dealer, the other follows the track to become a photographer.
+Set in Rio de Janeiro, City of God is about two boys who chose different and opposite career paths.
+While one decides to be a drug dealer, the other pursues a career as a photographer.

 Best brazilian movies

-The director filled the film with so many twists and turns that highlight the incredible life choices.
+The director filled the film with twists and turns, highlighting incredible life choices.

 You will appreciate the simple vocabulary of the modern Brazilian mixed with European Portuguese.